bburdette/zknotes/README.md

 # zknotes

 A multiuser zettelkasten implementation in elm and rust, currently storing notes in sqlite.
-Its still in the prototype stage.

 There are some [docs](https://www.zknotes.com/page/what%20is%20zknotes) hosted in zknotes itself, with a few screenshots.